 Prerequisite: High School Algebra with a 2.0 G.P.A. or above, or MPC 99 with a 2.0 G.P.A. or above.
-Coreqresite: NUR 110 or instructor permission.
+Corequisite: NUR 110 or instructor permission.
 An introduction to nursing principles of medication administration.
 Explores the therapeutic actions, major side effects, and nursing implications of common drugs in major classifications.
 Principles of medication administration and dosage calculation are included.

-NUR 115 Beginning Pharmacology Concepts I
+NUR 115 Beginning Pharmacology Concepts I 1 (11/0)

-Prerequisite: Admission to the nursing program.
-NUR 114 This course gives specific in-depth pharmacology information as it relates to common diseases discussed in the Beginning Nursing Concepts Course (NUR 121)
+Prerequisite: NUR 114

+This course offers specific in-depth pharmacology information as it relates to common diseases discussed in the Beginning Nursing Concepts Course (NUR 121)